dseguy/clearPHP/rules/no-double-quote.md

 ## When Not To Use It
 If the application makes heavy use of one of the quotes in another related technology (HTML uses " a lot), it is good to use the other to create such literals in PHP.

-Speed-wise, only very-high volume application will benefit from this.
+Speed-wise, only very high volume application will benefit from this.

 ## Further Reading